Bouchercon Standing Rules

-2. Best First Novel
+2. Best First Novel;

-3. Best Paperback Original/E-Book/Audiobook Original Novel
+3. Best Paperback Original/E-Book/Audiobook Original Novel;

-4. Best Short Story
+4. Best Short Story;and

-5. Best Juvenile/YA
+5. Best Juvenile/YA;

-7. Best Anthology or Collection
+6. Best Anthology or Collection;

 1. Starting by February 28th and continuing until at least April 30th, the current Local Organizing Committee

 the name of fictitious persons are not allowed candidate ballots.
-A person is allowed only
+A person is allowed only one candidate ballot

 2. “Candidate” shall be defined as:

-a. in the case of published work, should be relevant to the Crime Fiction/Mystery genre and published
+a. in the case of published work, should be relevant to the Crime Fiction/Mystery genre and published between

-b. in all other categories, work occurring or continuing in the year immediately prior to the Bouchercon at
+b. in all other categories, work occurring or continuing in the year immediately prior to the Bouchercon at which

-which the Anthony Award will be given.
+the Anthony Award will be given.

 c. in Best First Novel, authors who have previously published a novel in any genre are not eligible.

-3. Each perosn submitting a candidate ballot may cast up to five choices in any Award Category, all
+3. Each person filling out a candidate ballot may cast up to five choices in any Award category, all five of which shall

-five of which shall have equal weight; repetitive choices in the same category shall be counted as one vote.
+have equal weight; repetitive choices in the same category shall be counted as one vote.

-5. If there is a tie between the fifth place and subsequent places, all the tied nominees shall be listed, except
+5. If there is a tie between the fifth place and subsequent places, all the tied nominees shall be listed, except that

 received less than five percent of the candidate ballots cast in that category.

-6. The Local Organizing Committee shall announce the Anthony Award nominees no later than 60 days
+6. The Local Organizing Committee shall announce the Anthony Award nominees no later than 60 days prior to

-prior to the convention.
+the convention.
 They shall be announced at least once to the membership of the current conference prior to the

-7. In the event of a conflict in the application of this subsection, the conflict shall be resolved by the decision
+7. In the event of a conflict in the application of this subsection, the conflict shall be resolved by the decision of the

-of the current Local Organizing Committee Chair, or his/her designate, which decision shall be final.
+current Local Organizing Committee Chair, or his/her designate, which decision shall be final.

 1. All Anthony Award voting shall be done at the Annual Convention.